 "She is the neighborhood mom, like she's here for everybody.
 She feeds everybody; summertime we have barbeques.
 She turns nobody away," said Holloway.

 The Red Cross is helping the family with living arrangements.
 The community is also rallying to raise money for the beloved woman.

-The fire marshal and prosecutor's office are investigating a cause for the fire.
+The fire marshal and prosecutor's office are investigating the cause of the fire.